| South America | ATLAS of Plucked Instruments |

 chileno This

-Chile, as an accompaniment by so-called "poetas populares"
+Chile, and only as an accompaniment by so-called "poetas populares"

 |